-This subject focus is on advancing your skills in a small specific area through research, experimentation, and discussion.
+VIAR 106 - 3D Workflow Techniques This subject focuses on advancing your skills in a small specific area through research, experimentation and discussion.
 Additionally, you will need to present your findings to your peers and evaluate the process.
-Upon completion of this subject, you will have improved your research and presentation skills VIAR 106 - 3D as well as your knowledge of 3D workflow techniques.
-Workflow Techniques Knowledge and Skills Knowledge of how to plan and document an intended research topic.
+Upon completion of this subject, you will have improved your research and presentation shand knowledge of 3D workflow techniques.
+Knowledge and Skills Knowledge of how to plan and document an intended research topic.
 Ability to present and demonstrate to a large-scale group of your peers.
 Gain experience in evaluating and discussing feedback and acting upon it.
-During this subject you will learn project management skills and production methodologies while working with team members.
+PROD 101 - Production Planning During this subject you will learn project management skills and production methodologies while working with team members.
 Working in small teams, you will be writing project documentation, setting schedules, producing assets, testing and contributing to the development process of a potential project.
-PROD 101 -Production Knowledge and Skills Planning Gain insights in how a VFX studio operates on a day-to-day basis.
+Knowledge and Skills Gain insights in how a VFX studio operates on a day-to-day basis.
 Understand how the students work together as a group.
 Improve your ability to outline, define and pitch a film concept.
 Improve your skills at organizing a team and planning a production.
 Learn group communication and record-taking skills and processes.
-Students will work together on a production to gain a better understanding of the challenges encountered when developing a project.
+PROD 102 - Production Students will work together on a production to gain a better understanding of the challenges encountered when developing a project.
 You will learn important lessons from project pre- production to completion.
-PROD 102 -Knowledge and Skills Production Gain experience with project management tools used within the industry.
+Knowledge and Skills Gain experience with project management tools used within the industry.
 Learn how to analyze features and prioritize tasks based on their value to the project.
 Learn how to evaluate your own performance, other team members' performance, and your groups' performance as a whole.
 Learn how to conduct, analyze and share constructive criticism.
-This subject focuses on the necessary skills to become an accomplished industry professional.
+PRPD 101 - Professional Practice Development This subject focuses on the necessary skills to become an accomplished industry professional.
 You will research and prepare a development plan which will guide you through your learning and development as a creative.
-You will be able to locate reliable sources of information to gain an understanding of current industry trends, emerging technologies or markets and the overall structure and operation of your chosen field.
-This will give you important insights to what professional practice is PRPD 101 and assist you ultimately to guide your own development.
-Professional Practice Knowledge and Skills Development Gain experience with identifying goals and preparing a strategy to enter the industry.
+You will be able to locate reliable information sources to understand current industry trends, emerging technologies or markets and the structure and operation of your chosen field.
+This will give you important insights into what professional practice is and assist you to guide your own development.
+Knowledge and Skills Gain experience with identifying goals and preparing a strategy to enter the industry.
 Learn how to research a chosen industry and identify current trends.
 Ability to develop communication skills with industry contacts and research networking opportunities.
 Gain experience in developing a resume to demonstrate experience and skills.